Black Boxes: On Partitions to stationary sets

 \section{On Partitions to stationary sets}

-We present some results on the club filter on $[\kappa]^{\aleph_0}$ and $[\kappa]^{\theta}$ and some relatives, and $\diamondsuit$ (see Def. \cite[\S 3]{Sh:E62} or \ref{4.4new}(2) below).
-There are overlaps of the claims hence redundant parts which still have some interest.
+We present some results on the club filter on $[\kappa]^{\aleph_0}$ and $[\kappa]^{\theta}$ and some relatives, and on $\diamondsuit$ (see Definition \cite[4.6=Ld12]{Sh:E62} or \ref{4.4new}(2) here).
+There are overlaps of the claims, hence redundant parts, but we believe they are still of some interest.